Turning the Tide

 Positive action

 We aim to build a cohort with a balanced mix of backgrounds, regions, and genders.
-If two applicants have the same score, we will prioritise young people from groups that are under-represented in the marine sector or YSCS (see below).
-To achieve this, we may award an additional point to these applicants.
-We will therefore also ask everyone to complete a separate Equal Opportunities monitoring form.
+We will prioritise young people from groups that are under-represented in the marine sector or YSCS (see below).
+Our application form therefore has some questions relating to your background.
 We will follow our data Privacy Policy and all information will be kept confidential.

 Accessibility & inclusion

 We particularly encourage applications from groups who are currently underrepresented at Young Sea Changers Scotland.
-In particular, we are looking to increase representation from young people belonging to ethnic minority groups, disabled people (or those living with long-term health conditions), people from low income backgrounds, and people living in the Highlands and other islands regions of Scotland (including Orkney, Shetland, and the Hebrides.)
+In particular, we are looking to increase representation from young people belonging to ethnic minority groups, disabled people (or those living with long-term health conditions), people from low income or working class backgrounds, and people living in the Highlands and islands.

 ✺ Frequently asked questions ✺